gormley01/project2-plugin/writing/sprint1.md

 ## Sprint Planning

 TODO: Please provide a summary of tasks your team decided to tackle during the sprint and indicate each team member's specific tasks.
-Please specify the issue(s) by their number in the SheetShuttle GitHub issue tracker.
+Please specify the issue(s) by their number in your project's GitHub issue tracker.

 ## Scrum Meetings